bharath-kadali/ZenFit/README.md

 A modern, responsive fitness application built with React.js, designed to help users discover and explore a wide range of exercises.
-The app integrates external APIs to provide detailed exercise information and related video content, offering an engaging user experience.​
+The app integrates external APIs to provide detailed exercise information and related video content, offering an engaging user experience.​ This app was made with help from a tutorial in youtube.
+Also thanks to adrian from JSMastery.

 Features :